PaulDance/cargo-liner/README.md

           Cannot be used in conjunction with `--no-self`.
 Default: `false`, i.e. install or update other packages as well.

+  -c, --skip-check
+          Skip the summary version check and directly call `cargo install` on each configured package.

+          The version check is relatively quick and enables skipping calls to `cargo install` when no update is required, which saves quite a bit of time.
+However, if you wish, this option is still available in order not to run the check: it will probably take more time in the end.

   -v, --verbose...
           Be more verbose.
 Use multiple times to be more and more so each time.